-I am hearing rumors about this sweet cafe in the heart of Baguio City which is highly suggested for breakfast – the Cafe by the Ruins.
-Their tsokolate (tablea or native chocolate and carabao’s milk blend), breads, and pastries receive exceptional ratings and favorable recommendations.
+I heard rumors about this sweet cafe at the heart of Baguio City, which is highly suggested for breakfast; the Cafe by the Ruins.
+Their tsokolate (tablea or native chocolate and carabao’s milk blend), bread, and pastries receive exceptional ratings and favorable recommendations.

 Holding on all the stories and reviews I’d been reading days prior to travelling to Baguio, I visited the restaurant.
-I walked to the cafe with the guidance of my phone’s Google maps application.
-Then, I started to doubt my only companion when it pointed that I’m pretty close but no physical signs could confirm.
-What I saw is a secretive property that is closed-ly fenced with bamboo.
-I walked further and saw Cafe by the Ruins – yes, at last – it wasn’t just obvious though.
+I walked toward the cafe with the guidance of Google map.
+Then, I started to doubt my only companion when it stated that I’m pretty close, but no physical signs could confirm.
+What I saw is a secretive property that is fenced with bamboo.
+I walked further, and then found Cafe by the Ruins.

 When I started flipping the menu pages, I was intimidated by the published prices.
 I was alone and had no one to share the meals (and the bill) with.
-It was a bit pricey and is not recommended for solo diners.
+It was a bit pricey.
+I don’t recommend it for solo diners.

-Bread prices were acceptable but I surely won’t just take bread and coffee or hot chocolate for lunch!
+Pastry prices were acceptable but I surely won’t take just bread and coffee or hot chocolate for lunch!

-I looked for a platter meal and ordered Shrimp and Mango curry in the list of their house specialties.
+I looked for a platter meal and ordered Shrimp and Mango curry from the list of their house specialties.
 I wasn’t really sure what convinced me to take that dish.
-At first, I was torn between hundred island sinigang, Baguio’s bagnet, and Pinikpikan but ended up ordering something that was unlisted from my options.
+At first, I was torn between hundred island sinigang, Baguio’s bagnet, and Pinikpikan.
+But I ended up ordering something that was not among my top choices.
 Well, since it was already late for lunchtime, my food sensors were probably confused as well.

 The service wasn’t really fast so I kept my eyes busy to temporarily forget my hunger.
-I noticed that though Cafe by the Ruins is smack in the middle of the city, it still managed to feature a bushy or woodland-y ambiance.
-The uneven pavements, wooden furniture, bamboo fences, and the ornamental herbs blended perfectly to show a rustic feel of the cafe’s al fresco configuration.
+I noticed that, though Cafe by the Ruins is smack in the middle of the city, it still managed to feature a bushy or woodland-y ambiance.
+The uneven pavements, wooden furniture, bamboo fences, and ornamental herbs blended perfectly to show a rustic feel of the cafe’s al-fresco configuration.

-Finally, here came the bill time and it turned out my expensive Baguio lunch ever.
+Finally, the bill time and it turned out to be my most expensive Baguio lunch ever.